jacobpclouse/karnivali/README.md

 We are creating an online games platform that will allow developers to deliver content to users seemlessly with a speed that hasn't been seen before.

-We focus on user experience, robust design and an intuitive layout to deliver a product that stands apart from our competitiors.
+We focus on user experience, robust design and an intuitive layout to deliver a product that stands apart from our competitors.

 # How to get Team 2's Project up and running locally: